Moving Day (Quebec): Impact

-Narrow and curved staircases add to the challenge of moving.
+Typical scene of people moving in the Quebec City borough of Limoilou, on July 1, 2007.

 Moving Day is a boon and a headache for commercial moving companies, and people must reserve their services in advance, more than six months before moving day in some cases.
 During this period, moving companies work around the clock, with moving charges often being three times the normal rate.
 The short supply of movers in Montreal inspired entrepreneurs to offer a green moving service featuring heavy-duty bicycle trailers.

 In Montreal, where As of 2019 only 55.7% of residents own their home (the lowest rate of the major Canadian cities), Moving Day is particularly busy and has been described as "a kind of moving madness".
 Exterior staircases leading up to second, third, or even fourth-storey apartments are common in many neighbourhoods, in part because historical municipal rules required building setbacks, making outdoor staircases more cost effective by saving indoor space and the need to heat those shared spaces.
 These staircases are often narrow, curved, and metal - not ideal for nonprofessionals carrying major appliances.
 According to New York Times writer Ian Austen, "unlike apartments in the rest of Canada, the ones here [in Montreal] rarely come with kitchen appliances, adding to the movers' burdens."
 Cities also schedule extra garbage and recycling pickups for this period to deal with unwanted furniture and empty boxes left beside the road.
 According to Hydro-Québec, more than 700,000 Quebec households moved in 2009, including 225,000 on the island of Montreal.